bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:53 AM CT, February 20</p>
+<p class="updated_time"> Latest data: 08:18 AM CT, February 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 50°, which is 13° *colder* than yesterday.
-Tomorrow is expected to be 17° *colder* than today.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

 - 30°
-- Breezy and Overcast
+- Windy and Overcast
-- 71% humidity
+- 76% humidity
-- 22 mph wind
+- 21 mph wind
-- 100% cloud cover
+- 92% cloud cover
-- 42 AQI 🟩
+- 39 AQI 🟩
 - 0.01 inches of rain in the past 24 hours